• Skip to primary navigation

 Like most Caribbean islands, each island has their own marinade/sauce which you immediately identify with that island.

-An example of that is Green Seasoning which the Trinidadians have a monopoly on.
+An example of that is Close up of the mojo in a jar

 The taste of the marinade